-Monitor and Mitigation of Material Risk
+Monitoring and Mitigation of Material Risk

 - Business unit, as the 1st line of defence, is responsible for prudent customer selection.
-The Bank manages credit risk through well-defined risk appetite, monitoring of key risk threshold limit, established underwriting standards for various type of lending, strengthening loan monitoring and steering loan portfolio to continuously enhance credit rating.
+The Bank manages credit risk through well-defined risk appetite, risk threshold limit, underwriting standards for various type of lending, post-loan monitoring and continuous enhancement to credit rating.
 Weaker credits are mitigated by credit risk mitigation, such as tangible collaterals and guarantees. - For both Corporate and Retail loans, the Bank applies independent credit due diligence process on credit applications.
 Credit proposals are validated, analysed, assessed and proposed by Business Unit.
 The credit proposals shall then be independently assessed and/ or approved by Credit Approval Department (CAD) based on the delegated credit authorities.
 Should any credit proposal exceed the highest delegated credit authority of the approvers, upon completing due diligence, the CAD will recommend the credit proposal to Credit Evaluation Panel (CEP) for deliberation, after which the credit proposal shall be submitted to CEO (or delegate) for final decision.
 Experienced and competent key personnel are appointed to the CEP to assist in assessing the credit applications and to provide recommendation for final decision.
-CEO (or delegate) has the discretion to reject or modify terms and conditions of the loans passed by CEP. - The Bank reviews, analyses and monitors its credit exposure portfolio and reports to Management through RMICC and to the BRMC and BOD on a regular basis.
+CEO (or delegate) has the discretion to reject or modify terms and conditions of the loans passed by CEP. - The Bank reviews, analyses and monitors its credit exposure portfolio and reports to Management through Risk Management and Internal Control Committee (RMICC) and to the BRMC and BOD on a regular basis.